Last updated: 2020-04-03 11:54:57PDF

 - The local DNS receives the resolved IP returned by Tencent DNS.

 - The user makes an access request for 1.jpg to the received IP.

 - If the CDN node corresponding to the IP has already cached 1.jpg, data will be directly returned to the user (10), and the request ends; otherwise, the CDN node will initiate a request for 1.jpg to the origin server (6, 7, and 8).
-After receiving the resource, the CDN node will cache it (9) based on the caching policy configured (see Cache Expiration Configuration) and return it to the user (10).
-With that, the process ends.
+After receiving the resource, the CDN node will cache it (9) based on the caching policy configured (please see Cache Expiration Configuration) and return it to the user (10) to end the request.